Runtime Values

 Step 1.
 Define Runtime Properties

-You can define runtime properties in the Transformer configuration properties or in a separate runtime properties file:
+You can define runtime properties in the Transformer configuration properties of the deployment or in a separate runtime properties file:

 - Transformer configuration properties